mooninrain/mooninrain.github.io/index.md

 ***Email: wrd15@mails.tsinghua.edu.cn***

 ##  About Me
 Hello!
-I'm an undergraduate student in the Department of Electronic Engineering at Tsinghua University, and this is my resume page.
+I'm an undergraduate student in the Department of Electronic Engineering at Tsinghua University.
+I'm currently working with professor [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/) at [THUNLP Lab](http://nlp.csai.tsinghua.edu.cn/site2/index.php/en).
 My current research focuses on weakly-supervised and open-domain relation extraction, and I'm also strongly interested in concept learning and reasoning with few or no explicit supervision.

 ##  Education
 [09.2017-present.]
 B.S. candidate, Dept. of EE, THU, Beijing.<br>